AdvanclyDev/advancly-widget-react-native/README.md

 # Advancly Widget React Native

-This package enables you to give loans to your borrowers through Advancly platform.
+This package enables you to give loans to your borrowers through Advancly widget.
 Install, and have fun with it.

 ## Installation

-Add Advancly Widget to your React Native project by running;
+To add Advancly Widget to your React Native project, run;

 `npm install advancly-widget-react-native`